 It should be noted that there can be both member and non-member units at a housing co-operative.
-This legal information pertains to member units only.
+This information pertains to member units only.

 As this section represents our interpretation of the legal opinion, and does not address all of the issues raised in the opinion, it should be used for informational purposes only.
 If you are planning to implement a no-smoking policy, it is recommended that the complete legal opinion be reviewed.
 It is also recommended that housing co-operative corporations dealing with specific legal questions on this matter seek independent legal advice.